top of page

 McCallum Park is a large open space alongside the Swan River in Victoria Park which is often used as a venue for large scale events.
-We decided to walk along the river on this section to complete the river foreshore walk from Millers Pool in South Perth to the Causeway Bridge, sections of which we had walked a few years ago.
+We decided to walk along the river on this section to complete the river foreshore walk from Millers Pool in South Perth to the new Boorloo Bridge.

 We parked at Taylor Street but you can also park along Garland Street, at Ellam Street Car Park or Hurlingham Car Park.
 Toilets are available at Hurlingham, Taylor Reserve and Garland Street.

-We read up on the history of the Causeway, peeked under the bridge where the path heads towards Burswood Park, then turned to head west, enjoying the city views.
-There are some fitness stations along the way, benches to sit and enjoy the view and a small playground.
+Returning west along the foreshore there are some fitness stations along the way, benches to sit and enjoy the view and a small playground.
 After Taylor Street you pass the Taylor Reserve Disc Golf Park if you fancy a game.

 The path curves around the Department of Water and Environment compound - a side path will take you towards the river but you can not access the river front adjacent to the compound and have to walk around passing a grove of magnificent shady Moreton Bay Fig trees.